mvolkmann/blog/src/dart.md

 | `sqrt1_2` | square root of 1/2; 0.707...         |
 | `sqrt2`   | square root of 2; 1.41...            |

-The Dart `math` package defines the following functions.
+The Dart `math` package defines the following functions:

 | Function                           | Description                     |
 | ---------------------------------- | ------------------------------- |